The World's Biggest (and Best!) Nail Knowledge Centre

 You are here:

 The nail matrix is the most important structure within the nail unit.
 This is where new nail plate cells are created and as these new cells are created, older cells are pushed forward and the nail plate grows.
-The shape and size of the matrix determines the thickness and width of the nail.
-The longer the matrix, the thicker the nail, and vice versa.
+The size and shape of the matrix exert a profound influence on the characteristics of the nail.
+The shape and size of the matrix determine the thickness and width of the nail.
+The longer the nail matrix, the thicker the nail, and vice versa.
+A larger and wider matrix corresponds to a thicker nail, while a smaller matrix leads to a comparatively thinner nail.
+This fundamental relationship underscores the significance of the matrix in determining the thickness and width of the nail plate.

 Ask the Experts